BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/Package-Backout-Logging/README.md

 # Package Backout/Backin Logging

-This folder contains items you can use to write a log for all packaged BackedIn or BackOut members.
+This folder contains items you can use to write a log for all package BackOut and BackIn actions.

 When a Package or selected elements are Backout or BackedIn, a log is written to contain a record of members affected.
 Here is an example: